Seyaryu/2-15-Homework-README-/Develop/README.md

 ## Installation

-no instlal needed.  just open the webpage and begin.
+all dependencies are already listed in the package.json.
+Run npm install, and all the needed software will be installed.

 ## Usage

-use the search bar to find what park you are looking for.  a map below is available for a visual pick.
+After running the app (npm start), you can then choose where you want to go.
+When adding or updating, you will be given options and inputs for entry.

 ## Credits

-Daniel Holland, Nicco Eck, Jay Moses, and Carlos Castillo
+Daniel Holland, with inspiration from https://github.com/nicolewallace09/employee-tracker/blob/master/server.js

 ## License